 What is Asset Stripping?

 Asset stripping refers to the process of purchasing an undervalued company and then separately selling its assets.
-The premise of asset stripping is to sell the individual assets of the acquired company at an aggregate higher price than selling the company by itself.
+The premise of asset stripping is to sell the individual assets of the acquired company at an aggregate higher price than selling the whole company by itself.

 How It Works